tzoahuna/fearless_simd/README.md

 A [much earlier version][fearless_simd 0.1.1] of this crate experimented with an approach that tried to accomplish safety in safe Rust as of 2018, using types that witnessed the SIMD capability of the CPU.
 There is a blog post, [Towards fearless SIMD], that wrote up the experiment.
 That approach couldn't quite be made to work, but was an interesting exploration at the time.
 A practical development along roughly similar lines is the [pulp] crate.

-Some code has been cut and pasted from the [half] crate, which is released under identical license.
-That crate is also an optional dependency, for more full f16 support.
-This dependency will be removed when `f16` stabilizes.

 For more discussion about this crate, see [Towards fearless SIMD, 7 years later].
 A planned future direction is to autogenerate the the SIMD types and methods, rather than having to maintain a significant amount of boilerplate code.

 ## SIMD types